snipe/snipe-it/README.md

 To find out your local machine's hostname, type `hostname` from a terminal prompt on the machine you're installing it on.
 The command-line response is that machine's hostname.
 Please note that the hostname is NOT always the same as the domain name.

-So for example, if you're installing this locally on your Mac named SnipeMBP, the environmental variable section of `bootstrap/start.php` might look like this:
+So for example, if you're installing this on your server named www.yourserver.com, the environmental variable section of `bootstrap/start.php` might look like this:

 	$env = $app->detectEnvironment(array(
-		'local'		 	=> array('SnipeMBP'),
-		'staging' 		=> array('staging.mysite.com'),
+		...
-		'production' 	=> array('www.mysite.com')
+		'production' 	=> array('www.yourserver.com')
 	));

 If your development, staging and production sites all run on the same server (which is generally a terrible idea), [see this example](http://words.weareloring.com/development/setting-up-multiple-environments-in-laravel-4-1/) of how to configure the app using environmental variables.